 Q. When will the winners be announced?

-A. Finalists will be announced in August 2012.
-At that point, they will not know which award – gold, silver or bronze – they have received.
-The final awards will be announced during a special ceremony at the Fall 2012 CLO Symposium from Sept.
-19-21 at The Broadmoor in Colorado Springs, Colo.
+A. Finalists will be announced in August 2013.
+At that point, finalists will know which category but not which level of award – gold, silver or bronze – they have received.
+The final awards will be announced during a special ceremony on Mon, Sept.
+30 at the Fall 2013 CLO Symposium at the Rancho Las Palmas Resort and Spa in Palm Springs, Calif.

 Q. What do award winners receive?